holochain/docs-pages/src/pages/get-started/3-forum-app-tutorial.md

 After importing dependencies, it does some initial setup.
 This is run when the component file is imported --- in this case the component, `App.svelte`, is the main component for the entire application, and it's imported into `main.ts` where it's 'mounted' (more on mounting in a moment).

 Next some variables are instantiated: one to hold the Holochain client that connects to the hApp backend via the conductor, and one to keep track of whether the client is connected yet.
 (This variable will be used to show a loading spinner while it's still connecting.)

-**Take note of the line that starts with `$:`**.
-This is a special Svelte label that turns regular variables into **reactive variables**.
-We won't get too deep into Svelte right now, because this is a tutorial about Holochain, but when a reactive variable changes, Svelte will re-render the entire component.
-This lets you write a template declaratively, enclosing the reactive variable in `{}` braces, and let Svelte handle the updating of the template wherever the variable changes.

 Finally, there's an `onMount` handler, which is run when the component is first displayed.
 The handler currently does one thing: it connects to the hApp backend via the conductor, waits until the connection is established, sets `loading` to false, and adds the resulting client connection to the context so that all components can access it.